bl458/react-sidebar-test/README.md

 # Sample Web Sidebar

-THis is a sidebar made with react.
+This is a sidebar made with react.

 ## Available Scripts